WasmEdge/docs/docs/start/build-and-run/docker_wasm.md

 ### Build the rust example

 In the project directory, run the following command to build the Rust source code into WASM and then package the WASM file into an empty container image.
-Notice that you do not need to install the Rust compiler toolchain here.
+You do not need to install the Rust compiler toolchain here:

 ```bash
 docker buildx build --platform wasi/wasm -t secondstate/rust-example-hello .